-Opportunity cost (Purchasing or rental cost) is positively related with the income of rickshaw puller but it is not significantly affect the income level.
+Opportunity costs (Purchasing or rental cost) is positively related with the income of rickshaw puller but it does not significantly affect the income level.
 The coefficient of income with respect to other cost (repairing cost and pocket money etc.) has a significant impact on income at 10% level, the probability of Type I error is 10% and so, the confidence interval is 90%.
-If the other cost increase by one percent, the income will increase by 0.225 percent.
+If the other costs increase by one percent, the income will increase by 0.225 percent.

-The coefficient of other cost significantly affects the level of income of rickshaw puller at 10% level means if other cost increase by one percent income will increase by 0.225 percent.
-If the pullers spend more money for repairing purpose than they can pull it easily and earn more money.
+The coefficient of other costs significantly affects the level of income of rickshaw puller at 10% level.
+This means that if other costs increase by one percent, income will increase by 0.225 percent.
+If the pullers spend more money for repairing purpose, they can pull the rickshaw easily and earn more money.

 Age of rickshaw puller has negative but significant effect on income of pullers at 5 percent level.
-If the age of rickshaw pullers increase by one unit income will decrease by 0.317 units, as rickshaw pulling is very much laborious and it is very much difficult to pull rickshaw by aged people.
+If the age of rickshaw pullers increases by one unit income will decrease by 0.317 units, as rickshaw pulling is very much laborious and it is very much difficult to pull rickshaw by aged people.

 If the family size of rickshaw pullers is large then they have to work hard since they have no alternative income sources.
-In this study, family size has positive and significant impact on income and if the family member increase by one percent income will increase by 0.175 percent.
-It is significant at 10% level, means the probability of Type I error is 10% and the confidence interval is 90%.
+In this study, family size has positive and significant impact on income and if the family member increases by one percent, income will increase by 0.175 percent.
+It is significant at 10% level, which means that the probability of Type 1 error is 10% and the confidence interval is 90%.